phillip-kruger/phillip-kruger.github.io/_posts/2017-12-13-some_factory_examples.md

     }
 ```

-This will allow up to annotate any concrete implementation (that is now a Request scoped CDI Bean) with `@GreetingProvider`, example English:
+This will allow us to annotate any concrete implementation (that is now a Request scoped CDI Bean) with `@GreetingProvider`, example English:

 ```java
     @GreetingProvider("English")